mfernest/SEBC/overview/intro.md

 ## <center> <a name="audience"/> Audience Assumptions

-The course material assumes you have:
+The course material assumes you have knowledge and experience sufficient to:

-* Attended Cloudera's Hadoop for Administrators Course
+* Complete all work in Cloudera's Hadoop for Administrators Course
-* Certified as a Hadoop Administrator
+* Certify as a Hadoop Administrator
-* Installed/operated CDH on multi-node clusters before
+* Install/operate CDH on a multi-node cluster
-* Worked extensively with a Linux/Unix platform (or two)
+* Prepare a Linux platform for production use

 ---
 <div style="page-break-after: always;"></div>